temach/reports/FIA-Lab-3.1-DNS1.md

 (source: https://askubuntu.com/questions/80655/how-can-i-check-dependency-list-for-a-deb-package)

 Then I installed the dependencies, before starting the actual compilation.
-When compiling NSD a problem occured because the ./configure could not find libevent even though there were clearly two versions installed.
+When compiling NSD a problem occurred because the ./configure could not find libevent even though there were clearly two versions installed.

 ```
 checking for libevent... configure: error: Cannot find the libevent library.